anilbeera284/Webproject/README.md

 # [WEB PROJECT]

 I came across a random webpage on the internet that caught my eye — I really liked the design and flow.
-So, I decided to recreate it entirely on my own using **HTML**, **CSS**, and **JavaScript**.
+So, I decided to recreate it entirely on my own using **HTML**, **CSS** and **JavaScript**.

-Everything you see here is built from scratch, based on that inspiration — no templates or copied code.
-Just observed, understood, and developed my own version.
+Everything you see here is built from scratch based on that inspiration — no templates or copied code.
+Just observed, understood and developed my own version.

 ## 🔧 What’s Inside